 Streetscapes, public parks and open spaces should be well designed to create a comfortable and inviting pedestrian environment.
-Interchange Areas should be designed to accommodate primary access by motor vehicle; however, interchange quadrants should also be designed to allow safe pedestrian circulation in a "park once" environment.

-High-quality landscaping should be part of new development, as well as installed around interchanges that serve as gateways into the community.
+should be part of new development, as well as installed around interchanges that serve as gateways into the community.

 Most development should be low- to mid-rise in Interchange Areas with low scale buildings located adjacent to residential neighborhoods.